phillipberndt/autorandr/README.md

 [#8](https://github.com/phillipberndt/autorandr/issues/8) and
 especially
 [#12](https://github.com/phillipberndt/autorandr/issues/12)
-if you are unhappy with this version and would like to contibute to the bash version.
+if you are unhappy with this version and would like to contribute to the bash version.

 ## License information and authors